masxxiii/BIP39_Seed_Converter/README.md

 # BIP39_Seed_Converter

-Learn to manually create 12 worded BIP39 seed phrases using an initial entropy without using any third party libraries.
+Learn to manually create 12 worded BIP39 seed phrases using an initial entropy without using any third party libraries in Python.

 Following are the steps taken: